 Requirements for Applying to NDSU

 Applications are evaluated on an individual basis.
-The university uses selective criteria in order to ensure that students are adequately prepared to be successful in their academic pursuits.
+The university uses selective criteria in order to ensure students are adequately prepared to be successful in their academic pursuits.
 NDSU reviews the following criteria.

 High School GPA